WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20230411-project_proposal_content_report_moderation.md

 implement our own caching middleware entirely that also maintains the reverse index; or we could monkey patch the `learn_cache_key` function used by the caching middlewares to attach the cache key on the request context to make it accessible to downstream middleware that manages the reverse index.
+The implementation plan should explore both options and make a determination of which to pursue.

+#### Cloudflare based cache invalidation strategy

+We need to be able to invalidate cached responses for pages that will continue to be cached exclusively in Cloudflare.
+The implementation plan must describe how this would be handled when moderators take actions in the Django API.
+Cloudflare's cache invalidation endpoints have daily rate limits and the implementation plan must account for this.

 ### Moderation response times (requirement 6, optional)